 - 1. In preparation for and during construction of this project, the Contractor shall review the requirements of Section 01 35 43 Environmental Procedures to ensure the desired minimal adverse effects are achieved.
 The Departmental Representative and Parks Canada's "Environmental Surveillance Officer (ESO)" will refer to Section 01 35 43 Environmental Procedures in determining compliance. - 2.
 Without limiting the scope of work, the work of this Contract generally comprises the following: - a) Produce Aggregate for a Class "B" Bituminous Pavement as per MIT Standard Construction Specification Number 920.
 Purchase Asphalt Cement "150/ 200 Type A" as per MIT Standard Construction Specification Number 800.
-Mix, load, haul and place Class "B" Bituminous Pavement as directed by the Departmental Representative. - b) Shouldering. - c) Traffic Control. - d) Miscellaneous Additional Work as directed by the Departmental Representative.
+Mix, load, haul and place Class "B" Bituminous Pavement to pave streets in the Clear Lake Campground as directed by the Departmental Representative. - b) Shouldering. - c) Traffic Control. - d) Miscellaneous Additional Work as directed by the Departmental Representative.